Raku/doc/README.md

  * proofread and correct the documentation
  * tell us about missing documentation, either by adding it to the WANTED file, or by opening issues on github.
+ * Do a `git grep TODO` in this repository, and replease the TODO items by actual documentation.

 The file [WANTED](WANTED) has a list of particular documents that are known to be missing and [CONTRIBUTING](CONTRIBUTING.md) explains briefly how to get started contributing documentation.